Cantera/cantera-website/pages/tutorials/MatlabTutorial.rst

 Cantera distribution, including ones that model high-temperature air, a hydrogen/oxygen reaction mechanism, and a few surface reaction mechanisms.
-Under Windows, these files may be located in 'C:\Program Files\Common Files\Cantera', or in 'C:\cantera\data', depending on how you installed Cantera and the options you specified.
-On a unix/linux/Mac OSX machine, they are usually kept in the 'data' subdirectory within the Cantera installation directory.
+Under Windows, these files may be located in '``C:\Program Files\Cantera\data``' depending on how you installed Cantera and the options you specified.
+On a Unix/linux/macOS machine, they are usually kept in the ``data`` subdirectory within the Cantera installation directory.

-If for some reason Cantera has difficulty finding where these files are on your system, set environment variable CANTERA_DATA to the directory where they are located.
-Alternatively, you can call function adddir to add a directory to the Cantera search path:
+If for some reason Cantera has difficulty finding where these files are on your system, set the environment variable ``CANTERA_DATA`` to the directory where they are located.
+Alternatively, you can call function :mat:func:`adddir` to add a directory to the Cantera search path:

 .. code:: matlab

     >> adddir('/usr/local/cantera/my_data_files');

 XML files
 ~~~~~~~~~

-Note that when Cantera reads a .cti input file, wherever it is
+Note that Cantera has two input formats for data, the human-readable and -writable
-located, it always writes a file of the same name but with extension
+CTI format, and the lower-level XML format.
+All of the CTI files distributed with
-.xml *in the local directory*.
-If you happen to have some other file
+Cantera are also available as XML files; using the XML files may be somewhat faster
-by that name, it will be overwritten.
-Once the XML file is created,
+and does not invoke the Python interpreter to read the CTI file.
+More information
-you can use it instead of the .cti file, which will result in
+on why Cantera uses two file formats is available in the
-somewhat faster startup:
+:ref:`input files tutorial <sec-two-file-formats>`.

 .. code:: matlab